A Mile In My Moccasins

 Wells, Ronald Austin.
 The Honor of Giving.
 Bloomington: Indiana University Center on Philanthropy, 1998.

-Have a recording of Native American music playing as students enter the room.
+Play a recording of Native American music.
 Display a small pair of moccasins or a picture of moccasins.
 Say, "We are going to walk a mile in a Native American child's moccasins."
 Talk about empathy and the meaning of walking in someone's shoes.
 Tell students to make up small stories of the person who wore these moccasins and tell a little about the acts of kindness that person shared and received in his or her journey.

 Allow them 2-3 minutes to read their cards silently, get to know their person, and get ready to tell about their person.